List of Regular Show characters: Eileen

-Eileen first appeared in the episode "Brain Eraser."
-She also appears in the episode "Do Me a Solid", in which Rigby learns of Eileen's crush on him (even though Rigby shows no interest in Eileen), though he goes along with it for a while.
-Since the episode "Camping Can Be Cool", Rigby has warmed up to Eileen.
-Rigby thought very highly of her and praised her actions throughout the episode.
-In the episode "Diary", Rigby admits that he finds Eileen to be attractive when she is not wearing her glasses, but it also reveals that she also can't see without them.
-In the episode "One Pull Up", Eileen helps Rigby train for his company physical and he shows his gratitude by hugging her (and crushing her due to his enlarged physique).
-In the episode "Eileen Flat Screen", it is revealed that Eileen and Rigby have been spending more time together.
+Eileen first appeared and met Mordecai and Rigby in the episode "Brain Eraser", in which she was puzzled by the former's awkward behavior toward Margaret.
+She also appears in the episode "Do Me a Solid", in which Rigby learns of Eileen's crush on him.
+Although he does not reciprocate, he still goes along with it for a while.
+Since the episode "Camping Can Be Cool", Rigby has warmed up to, and fully reciprocated towards Eileen.
+He thought very highly of her and praised her actions throughout the episode.
+In the episode "Diary", Rigby admits that he finds Eileen to be attractive when she is not wearing her glasses, but it is also revealed that she cannot see without them, suggesting she has at least moderate myopia.
+In the episode "One Pull Up", Eileen helps Rigby train for the Park employees' physical test and he shows his gratitude by hugging her (and breaking her spine and all her ribs due to his enlarged physique).
+In the episodes "Play Date" and "Eileen Flat Screen", it is revealed that Eileen and Rigby have been spending more time together.
 In "Dumped at the Altar", Rigby tells Mordecai that he and Eileen have been dating for three months.
 In "Rigby's Graduation Day Special", Eileen finally graduates from college at the same time Rigby finally gets his high school diploma.
-As she is cooking for a graduation party for her and Rigby when the guys press the button that sends them and the park into space, Eileen is stuck with the guys.
+As she is cooking for a graduation party for her and Rigby, when the guys press the button that sends them and the park into space, Eileen gets stuck with the guys.
 In the epilogue to "A Regular Epic Final Battle", she and Rigby move in together and start a family.
-It is unknown if she has a job or not; but based on her husband's lazy personality and unemployability for a decent-paying job, it is implied that she has one, and a pretty high-paying one as an educated college graduate.